pdedecker/Localizer/README.md

 Compiling the plugin for Matlab
 ===============================
-1. Make sure that you have a copy of [Xcode](https://developer.apple.com/xcode/) (Mac) or [Visual C++ Express](https://www.microsoft.com/visualstudio/en-us/products/2010-editions/visual-cpp-express) and the [Windows SDK 7.1](https://www.microsoft.com/en-us/download/details.aspx?id=8279) (if you're using the express edition), and a working copy of Matlab.
+1. Make sure that you have a copy of XCode (Mac) or Visual Studio 2013., and a working copy of Matlab.
 1. Download the Localizer source code and place it in some convenient location.
 1. Open XCode/Localizer or Visual Studio/Localizer.sln.
 1. Edit the project so that it knows where to find the required header files and libraries.